Fender Stratocaster vs Telecaster: Sound Difference and Specs

 Some people will tell you that you can’t go wrong with either a Strat or Tele, but that’s only partly true.
 While they are both awesome guitars, each has its own vibe and has more firmly carved its niche in certain styles of music.
 One or the other is probably better suited to your playing style and musical tastes.

-For many guitarists the Fender MIM Standard Telecaster and Stratocaster are more practical from a cost perspective.
+For a lot of guitarists the Fender MIM Standard Telecaster and Stratocaster are more practical from a cost perspective.
 However, for our purposes here, and to hopefully relieve confusion, let’s consider the American Standard Strat vs the American Standard Tele.

 The Difference between the Stratocaster and Telecaster